 Samsung C27HG70 and C32HG70 with curved 144Hz WQHD panels

-Update: We’re currently reviewing the 27″ model.
+Update: Our review of the 27″ model is now published.
 News piece below initially published 8th June 2017.

 Samsung have been particularly keen to push out monitors with a curve, which from our experience isn’t a bad thing and is often something people only fully appreciate after direct experience.
 They’ve never been a company to shy away from buzzwords, some of the latest being ‘HDR’ and ‘Quantum Dots’.
 With the C27HG70 (LC27HG70Q with various regional suffixes, to give it the unnecessarily long full model code) and C32HG70 (LC32HG70Q), they’ve ticked all of the modern marketing buzz-boxes.
 But they’ve also provided what to many will be quite exciting products at the core.
 We’ll come onto that shortly, but just scratching the surface first you can see a design that is quite modern but as far as Samsung monitors goes quite ‘unfussy’.
 Matte black plastics are used extensively, with fairly slim single-stage bezels (no sneaky ‘panel borders’).
 The OSD (On Screen Display) is controlled by a joystick or ‘JOG button’ at the rear of the monitor towards the right as viewed from the front.
 There are also 3 shortcut key buttons towards the bottom right.
 The stand base of this model is Y-shaped, with the monitor and stand being fairly deep once you account for the hinged monitor arm stand neck.
 This allows a good level of ergonomic flexibility, including; height, tilt, swivel and pivot (90° clockwise rotation into portrait).